cockroachdb/docs/src/current/v23.1/frequently-asked-questions.md

 ### How do I know which CockroachDB deployment option is right for my project?

-There are four way to use and deploy CockroachDB:
+There are four ways to use and deploy CockroachDB:

 - **CockroachDB {{ site.data.products.basic }}**: A multi-tenant CockroachDB deployment, managed by Cockroach Labs.
 CockroachDB {{ site.data.products.basic }} provides highly available database clusters that scale instantly and automatically for small production and dev/test workloads.
 - **CockroachDB {{ site.data.products.standard }}**: A multi-tenant CockroachDB deployment, managed by Cockroach Labs.
 CockroachDB {{ site.data.products.standard }} allows you to consolidate a variety of production workloads while optimizing cost.